ragavpn/Internal-Tool-For-EGA/replit.md

 - **ESBuild** for server-side bundling
 - **TypeScript** for type safety across the full stack
 - **Replit integration** for development environment and deployment
+- **Environment-based configuration** with .env support for database credentials